TJCAJ/tnl/README.md

 - __Navigation Bar__

   - Visible on all the website pages.
 Consists of a logo, links to Home, Gallery and a Log in/Sign up page that will be responsive on all devices.
 This will allow users navigate the website's pages on any device in a seamless flow without having to revert back to the previous page via the ‘back’ button.

-  - This was also the thing I spent way to much time trying to figure out why the code didn’t respond as I intended with a similar solution to the Love Running project.
-Having the menu items visible on larger screens and just a menu bar on phones and similar devices with smaller screens.
-My initial intention to have a checkbox with a similar solution to The Love Running project diddn't work out for me, so in the end I decided to go with javascript solution that I googled and found on Youtube.
-This is a solid solution credited under Acknoledgements, that I redisigned a bit to work for this website.
-I also decided to have the menu to the right on devices with a size over 600px wide and centered on smaller devices as you click on the navbar bars.
+I decided to have the menu to the right on devices with a size over 600px wide and centered on smaller devices as you click on the navbar bars.
 The logo is my own design created with an ai tool from [Design.com](https://www.design.com/) positioned to the left in the navbar.

 ![Nav_Bar_mockup](docs/readme_images/navbar_mockup.png)